alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Access Divorce Records in Alabama

-Divorce record requests can be made in person or via mail to the Alabama vital records office.
+Divorce record requests can be made in person or via mail to the Alabama Vital Records Office.
 While mail-in applications can be made using the Divorce Record Application Form, in-person requests require that the requestor provide the following information:

 • The full (maiden) names of both spouses